 Panettone is the quintessential Italian Christmas dessert, a sweet bread originally from Milan.

 Making panettone is a long process, often up to three days, and requires a great deal of skill.
 This extended curing process, similar to sourdough, is what gives panettone its characteristic fluffy texture.
-Classic panettone contains candied orange, citron, and lemon zest, as well as raisins, which are added dry and not soaked.
+Classic panettone contains candied fruit but this specialty one is made with delicious, world-renowned Sicilian Bronte pistachios.

 STORAGE AND SERVING